jedinym/sqc-text/main.typ

 can be created, accessing the same shared queue.
 This approach boosts the system's throughput.

+A sequence diagram showing a user's interaction with the system when validating a single structure can be seen in @figure-sequence.

 #figure(
   caption: "UML Sequence Diagram of an SQC validation request.", image("img/sequence.png"),
-)
+) <figure-sequence>

-== Validation Service
+== Validation service
-In this chapter, we introduce the validation service and its key components.
+In this section, we introduce the validation service and its key components.
 First, we discuss the service's source code.
 Next, we examine containerization.
 Then, we explore how the MolProbity suite is utilized.
 Finally, we inspect the service's output format.

 === Source code overview
-In this chapter, we explore _SQC's_ source code repository and provide an overview of its elements.
+In this section, we explore _SQC's_ source code repository and provide an overview of its elements.

-The `ansible/` directory contains _Ansible_ playbooks and inventories, used to deploy SQC to _MetaCentrum_. @section-automation goes further into the deployment setup.
+The `ansible/` directory contains _Ansible_ playbooks and inventories, used to deploy SQC to MetaCentrum. @section-automation goes further into the deployment setup.

 The `compose.yaml` file contains the configuration file for _Docker Compose_
 #footnote[https://docs.docker.com/compose/].
 Using it, developers can start a
-local instance of SQC for simpler development and testing. _Docker Compose_ starts the RabbitMQ, MinIO and SQC containers, and exposes the default MinIO port `9000`.
+local instance of SQC for simpler development and testing. _Docker Compose_ starts the RabbitMQ, MinIO, and SQC containers, and exposes the default MinIO port `9000`.
 The local instance can then be accessed for testing using the SQCLib library.